Warning! All spoilers below are unmarked!

 - Peko during her execution in Chapter 2.
 She was, technically, given a fighting chance against the samurai robots that would stab her to death.
 She managed to dispose several of them.
 No doubt she's the Ultimate Swordswoman.

 - Fuyuhiko actually trying to intervene in her execution.
-The first and so far only character who's done so.

 - Also, during his execution, he performs some sort of ritual to try to save himself, making him one of the only, if not THE only culprit who actually had a chance to save himself.
 It doesn't manage to save him, sadly.